-- 12.4.27 In 2006, RSK Group was commissioned by Centrica to design a Site Protection and Monitoring Program for SHBPS, which included a ground investigation and installation of monitoring wells in the western part of the Site and a monitoring programme. - 12.4.28 The intrusive ground investigation recorded variable thicknesses of Made Ground overlying superficial alluvial clay deposits comprising very soft or soft black to grey brown or dark grey clay with a slight organic reducing odour.
+- 12.4.28 In 2006, Centrica commissioned a Site Protection and Monitoring Program for SHBPS, which included a ground investigation and installation of monitoring wells in the western part of the Site and a monitoring programme. - 12.4.29 The intrusive ground investigation recorded variable thicknesses of Made Ground overlying superficial alluvial clay deposits comprising very soft or soft black to grey brown or dark grey clay with a slight organic reducing odour.
 The alluvial clay was observed as becoming very sandy at 4.0 m bgl along with groundwater seepages.
-During the ground investigation groundwater was encountered across the monitoring well network with resting groundwater elevations ranging from 9.88 mAD (above site datum) to 10.24 mAD.
-RSK inferred that groundwater flowed towards the south-east. - 12.4.29 Analysis of the soils undertaken during the investigation indicated the presence of localised, trace concentrations of heavy fractions (C21 C25) aromatic and aliphatic Total Petroleum Hydrocarbons (TPH) and Polycyclic Aromatic Hydrocarbons (PAH) at shallow depths.
-Groundwater chemical analysis results recorded TPH concentrations below the method detection limit and aqueous PAH concentrations of 0.129 μ g/l.
-RSK's report noted that the groundwater pH and chloride concentrations suggested alkaline freshwater conditions beneath the Site, with no evidence of saline intrusion from the Humber Estuary.
+During the ground investigation groundwater was encountered across the monitoring well network with resting groundwater levels ranged from 0.219 mbct to 1.549 mbct (metres below monitoring well casing top).
+It is assumed that the monitoring well casing top is at 0.3m above ground level.
+The ground investigation report inferred that groundwater flowed towards the south-east. - 12.4.30 Analysis of the soils undertaken during the investigation indicated the presence of localised, trace concentrations of heavy fractions (C21 C25) aromatic and aliphatic Total Petroleum Hydrocarbons (TPH) and Polycyclic Aromatic Hydrocarbons (PAH) at shallow depths.
+Groundwater chemical analysis results recorded TPH concentrations below the method detection limit and aqueous PAH concentrations of 0.129 μg/l and 0.29 μg/l.
+The ground investigation report noted that the groundwater pH and chloride concentrations suggested alkaline freshwater conditions beneath the Site, with no evidence of saline intrusion from the Humber Estuary. - 12.4.31 In July 2019, Socotec UK Limited were commissioned by EP UK Investments Ltd (EPUKI) to carry out a ground investigation within the Main Development Area for the Consented Development. - 12.4.32 The intrusive ground investigation reported that the geology across the Main Development Area was broadly uniform consisting of Made Ground underlain by tidal flat deposits, and glacial till and a chalk bedrock. - 12.4.33 The Made Ground was encountered from ground level to 3.05 m bgl.
+At some locations Made Ground was absent.
+The Made Ground consisted of reworked natural deposits with some man made gravel e.g. concrete, brick and tile. - 12.4.34 The tidal flat deposits were encountered at varying depths below the made ground and comprised predominantly clay or silts with organic layers and occasional silty fine sand bands. - 12.4.35 Underlying the tidal flat deposits was glacial till.
+The top of the glacial till was encountered between 8.15m and 13.60m bgl and comprised sandy gravelly clay and silty sand. - 12.4.36 The bedrock underlying the glacial till was chalk and was encountered between 20.7m and 22.50m bgl.
+The chalk was recovered as a sandy gravel with occasional cobbles or gravel in a silt matrix.
+The base of the chalk was not proven during the ground investigation. - 12.4.37 The Interpretive report prepared by Socotec UK Ltd included a CSM, identifying potential contaminant sources, exposure pathways and receptors.
+The source of potential contamination was identified as localised Made Ground.
+Localised